tahaarshad/CCNA-Prep/OSPF.md

 ## Important Packet Information

-LSU contains upto 11 differents LSA packets with different information such as routers, network etc.
+_LSU contains upto 11 differents LSA packets with different information such as routers, network etc._

+- **Type 1 (Router LSA)**
+    - Every OSPF router generates this type of LSA.
+    - It identifies the router using its router ID.
+    - It also lists networks attached to the router’s OSPF-activated interfaces.
+- **Type 2 (Network LSA)**
+    - Generated by the DR of each ‘multi-access’ network (ie. the broadcast network type).
+    - Lists the routers which are attached to the multi-access network.
+- **Type 5 (AS-External LSA)**
+    - Generated by ASBRs to describe routes to destinations outside of the AS (OSPF domain).

 Type 1 packets elect the DR and BDR. multiaccess connections like ethernet require DR and BDR but point ot point networks to do not.

 ## 7 OSPF States

-- Down - no hello packets.
+- **Down** - no hello packets.
 Once packet is sent, move to init.
-- Init - hello packet contain router id. transistion to 2 way.
+- **Init** - hello packet contain router id. transistion to 2 way.
-- 2-way - bidirectional communications.
+- **2-way** - bidirectional communications.
 DR and BDR are eleced.
-- exstart - on ptp connection, routers will decide which one will send BDB first.
+- **exstart** - on ptp connection, routers will decide which one will send BDB first (slave and master).
+Higher RID will become Master
-- exchange - once elected, DBD is shared.
+- **exchange** - once elected, DBD is shared.
-- loading - LSR and LSU are exchanges, SPF is run. then change to full
+- **loading** - LSR and LSU are exchanged, SPF is run. then change to full
-- full - fully synchronised.
+- **full** - fully synchronised.

 ### OSPF Multicast address - 224.0.0.5
+### Messages to the DR/BDR are multicast using address 224.0.0.6

-### ROuter ID is 32 bit address similar to IPv4
+### Ruuter ID is 32 bit address similar to IPv4

 ## Importance of DR
 Challenges: